 Next Event

-The next ALPE will take place in Barcelona on the 21-22 of May, 2025.
+The next ALPE will take place in Montpellier on the 23-24 of March, 2026.
 For information about the venue, check the location tab.

 More information will appear soon.